 Where to keep Docentric designs

-However, you don’t have to operate with System and Customized system templates at all, but instead use only so called Custom templates.
-In this case, in your UAT/Test/Production environment you will upload/download your templates freely to/from Azure blob storage, SharePoint (which supports template versioning OOTB) or File system.
+However, you don’t have to operate with System templates, but instead use only so-called Custom templates.
+In this case, in your UAT/Test/Production environment you will upload/download your templates freely to/from Azure Blob storage, SharePoint (which supports template versioning OOTB) or File system.

-When using only Custom templates, we have provided Export/Import tools to support transfer of both metadata and content for all Custom templates between environments.
-Also, by copying one environment to another including Azure storage, your Custom templates content stored on Azure storage will get copied automatically.
+When using Custom or Customized system templates, we provided Export/Import tools to support transfer of both metadata and content for all templates that are not stored as AOT Resources between environments.
+Also, by copying one environment to another including Azure storage, your custom templates files stored on Azure storage get copied automatically.